Ms Rebecca Galbraith

 I was involved in the ‘Portsmouth Phoenix’ project, a collaboration with notable residential architects, culminating in a three-day design charrette.

-I am currently engaged in a research paper looking at the teaching of ethics in schools of architects as part of my PGCert Degree Apprenticeship course.
+I am finalising a research paper looking at the teaching of ethics in schools of architecture student following my recent completion of a PGCert Degree Apprenticeship course.

 I am Course leader for both the undergrad and postgrad Degree Apprenticeship courses.
-I am also Year Coordinator for BA Architecure first-year where I lead the final design module of the year.
-I am the Module Coordinator for the Technology and Professional Practice module for the first year of the Master of Architecture.
+I am also the Module Coordinator for the Technology and Professional Practice module for the first year of the Master of Architecture, as well being a tutor for the Part 3 case studies, BA and MArch dissertations.

 My role with the Degree Apprenticeship students and their employers brings me closer to practice and industry.